SoftwareDefinedBuildings/bw2-contrib/DRIVERS.md

 Drivers abstract away the details of communicating to underlying hardware and services to present a uniform interface.

-This document should be consumed after reading up on Bosswave services (docs coming soon).
+This document should be consumed after reading up on [Bosswave services](https://github.com/immesys/bw2/wiki/Services).

 ## URIs